Foundations

 Knowing how to read token names will help you find the right token faster when working in designs and in code.

-1. Attribute - The type of foundational style, such as color, elevation, or space.
+1. The attribute is the type of foundational style, such as color, elevation, or space.

-2. Theme - Indicates light or dark mode.
+2. The theme indicates light or dark mode.
 Not all tokens have a theme.

-3. Role - Additional details about the token’s purpose.
+3. The role provides information about the token’s purpose.

-• Define all the colors used across the website.
+Color tokens define the colors used across the website.
+They include:

 An image of a form component, highlighting the spacing between each form item to show how the spacing tokens can be used.